Say polpette, Italian polpette 🙂

 - 1 cup of milk

-The process in preparing these polpette is super simple.
+The process of preparing these polpette (meatballs) is super simple.
 If you have kids they will love to participate as well.

 Tear the bread in smaller pieces and put them in the bowl and add milk.

-Milk should be just the right amount to moist the bread completly, but not to make it too soggy.
+Milk should be just the right amount to moist the bread completely, but not to make it too soggy.

 I use a blender to make the whole process faster.